PhilRW/reviews/content/posts/2024-03-17/index.md

 - medical
 cover:
   image: "cover.jpg"
-  alt: 'a cartoon-style, green gallbladder wearing boxing gloves, looking determined and slightly annoyed, standing in a boxing ring wearing boxing gloves and saying "Ready to Rumble!"'
+  alt: 'A cartoon-style, personified green gallbladder wearing boxing gloves, looking determined and slightly annoyed, standing in a boxing ring ready to fight, with a speech bubble saying "Ready to rumble!"
+A crowd of other internal organs is cheering it on from the sidelines.'
 ---
 Today let's review my [gallbladder](https://en.wikipedia.org/wiki/Gallbladder).
 <!--more-->